Amqui

-Etymology

 The Mi'kmaq word amgoig, also written humqui, unkoui and ankwi, means "the place to have fun", "half wall" or "place of amusement and pleasure."
 Another Mi'kmaq name for the area is Amkooĭk or Mkooögwĭk which aptly describes the area as "boggy."
 One source postulates that its name comes from the swirling water at the junction of the Humqui and Matapédia rivers.
 However, the most plausible explanation appears to be more pragmatic: Amqui was formerly a place where Amerindians gathered for pow wows.

 History

 Originally Mi'kmaq territory, the area was granted as a seignory by Louis de Buade de Frontenac to Charles-Nicolas-Joseph D'Amours in 1694.
 D'Amours died in 1728 and none of his descendants claimed the rights to the seigneury.
 So it remained a remote and undeveloped land until the 19th century.
 In 1830 construction began on the Kempt Road, a strategic military road between Quebec and the Maritimes, completed in 1833, that opened the area to colonization.
 But it was the construction of the Intercolonial Railway in the 1870s that brought real development.

 In 1879, the post office opened under the name Amqui.
 In 1881, the Mission of Saint-Benoît-Joseph-Labre was established, named after Benedict Joseph Labre.
 By 1884, the town became known as a great destination for salmon and trout fishing.
 In 1889, the mission became a parish and the following year it was incorporated as the Parish Municipality of Saint-Benoît-Joseph-Labre.

 In 1907, the village itself separated from the parish municipality and was incorporated as the Village Municipality of Saint-Benoît-Joseph-Labre, renamed to Amqui in 1948.
 It gained town status in 1961.

 In January 1991, the Parish Municipality of Saint-Benoît-Joseph-Labre was merged into the Town of Amqui.

-On March 13, 2023, a pickup truck hit eleven pedestrians along Route 132, causing two deaths and nine injuries.
+On March 13, 2023, a pickup truck hit eleven pedestrians along Route 132, killing three people and injuring eight.